Atashnezhad/Machine-learning-to-develop-PDC-ROP-model/README.md

 </p>

 ### Data
-The four-row of data used in this study are seen in the following table.
+The four-rows of data used in this study are seen in the following table.

 ###### Table
 ```